EverydayHealthLogo

 • Medical School: University of Tx Med Branch Galveston, Galveston Tx | JOHNS HOPKINS UNIV SCH OF MEDICINE

-Is Dr. Weakley board certified in Pediatric Ophthalmologist and Strabismus Specialist?
+Is Dr. Weakley board certified as a Pediatric Ophthalmologist and Strabismus Specialist?

 Yes, Dr. David Weakley, MD is board certified by the American Board of Ophthalmology